 The word ‘don’t’ when used often in discipline is unhelpful because your brain (and your child’s brain in particular) cannot compute the word don’t.
 The brain does not register the word don’t, and makes it non-effective in communicating and guiding children.
 Because of its closing off and shutting down nature, it also does not effectively communicate what you are trying to achieve or encourage.

 Right now, I DON’T want you to think of a pink elephant in a blue tutu.
 Don’t you dare think about that pink elephant up on his tip-toes in his frilly blue, spotted tutu?

 Now, what are you thinking about?
 Do you see what I mean?

 It’s not only fascinating, but very helpful information.
 It helps to recognize that the very thing you want to avoid may very well be the thing you are encouraging.
 It supports us all to be more mindful of our language and how we influence children to communicate their boundaries too.

 3 Ways to Actively Avoid the word DON’T

 Encourage What You DO Want

-Since the word ‘don’t’ does not register when attempting to stop unwanted behavior, you could instead focus on the behaviour you do want to encourage.
-By placing emphasis on the behavior that you want, you can more easily guide your child in these situations and speak openly and honestly in communicating your needs and what it looks and sounds like.
+Since the word ‘don’t’ does not register when attempting to stop unwanted behaviour, you could instead focus on the behaviour you do want to encourage.
+By placing emphasis on the behaviour that you want, you can more easily guide your child in these situations and speak openly and honestly in communicating your needs and what it looks and sounds like.

 ‘Use your walking feet.’
 RATHER THAN ‘Don’t run.’